-Editor’s note: The PPP has now been replenished for round two.
-We encourage all eligible small businesses to apply now through their financial institution or through an online lender as the funds will quickly run out.
+Editor’s note: The PPP and PUA programs have expired.
+We recommend small businesses needing working capital to consider the EIDL program.
 If you need 2019 bookkeeping completed for your application, Bench can help.

-The U.S. federal government just signed into law a $2 trillion relief act aimed at providing relief to individuals, businesses, and government organizations.
+In March, the U.S. federal government signed into law a $2 trillion relief act aimed at providing relief to individuals, businesses, and government organizations.
 If you’ve been hit hard by the effects of COVID-19, relief is here with the passing of The Coronavirus Aid, Relief, and Economic Security (CARES) Act.

 The CARES Act is long and detailed, so we’ve summarized everything you need to know about support that is coming your way.